xmtp/xmtp-dot-org/docs/concepts/v3/identity.md

 When a participant is rendered in an app's UX, resolving the name from the Inbox ID will begin from the Inbox ID at the top of the tree and proceed to the name at the bottom.

-### Recovery Wallet
+### Recovery wallet

 A recovery wallet is a single wallet in the Inbox that can manage any object in the Inbox.
 The first wallet used to create an Inbox is designated as the recovery wallet.
-Users can change their recovery wallet to a different wallet, as long as the recovery wallet assents to the change.
+Users can change their recovery wallet to a different wallet as long as the recovery wallet assents to the change.

-By default, a recovery wallet is not addressible for messages.
-A recovery wallet can ALSO be an associated wallet, making it addressible for messages, but this is not required.
+By default, a recovery wallet is not addressable for messages.
+A recovery wallet can ALSO be an associated wallet, making it addressable for messages, but this is not required.

-When an XMTP V2 user upgrades to XMTP V3, their wallet becomes the recovery wallet of the new Inbox, and is associated with the Inbox.
+When an XMTP V2 user upgrades to XMTP V3, their wallet becomes the recovery wallet of the new Inbox and is associated with the Inbox.

-### Associated Wallets
+### Associated wallets

 ![Inbox Diagram](./img/inbox-diagram.png)

-Associated wallets are additional addressible wallets in the Inbox.
+Associated wallets are additional addressable wallets in the Inbox.
 An associated wallet can have multiple *installations*.
 A user can use the wallet on multiple apps on multiple devices, and each one would have its own installation.
 When someone sends a message to the name associated with the wallet, it goes to all the installations in the entire Inbox, not just the installations associated with one wallet.

-### Removing Wallets
+### Remove wallets

 The recovery wallet has the authority to remove *any* wallet from the Inbox.

-When a wallet is removed, all the installations that are registered for that wallet are removed as well.
+When a wallet is removed, all the installations registered for that wallet are removed as well.
 That means the apps associated with that wallet will no longer be allowed to connect to XMTP (until they add a new wallet and register the new installation).

 ## Installations

-Each wallet needs at least one installation in order to send and receive messages.
-An installation is a combination of app and device, and is registered as a child of a single wallet.
+Each wallet needs at least one installation to send and receive messages.
+An installation is a combination of app and device and is registered as a child of a single wallet.

-### Installation Keys
+### Installation keys

-When you register a new installation, XMTP creates a new Ed25519 key pair that is generated and stored on the device.
+When you register a new installation, XMTP creates a new Ed25519 key pair generated and stored on the device.
 XTMP uses the Ed25519 signature algorithm and curve25519 elliptic curve.
 Because XMTP uses Ed25519, the public key is in the format specified in RFC8032.

 The public key of the pair is used as the XMTP *signature key*.
 This is the unique identifier for an XMTP installation.
 Messages sent by that installation are encrypted with the private key.
 Recipient installations use the signature key to decrypt them.

-Messages sent to the installation are encrypted using the encryption key so only the installation can decrypt them.
+Messages sent to the installation are encrypted using the encryption key, so only the installation can decrypt them.

-## Updating the Inbox
+## Update the inbox

 Every action that changes the Inbox is stored in a sequential log, called the *inbox log*, and that log is available to all XMTP nodes.
 There is a secondary log, the *address log*, that is just the address-related entries in the inbox log.
 The logs are accessed and validated by XMTP and are not visible to client apps.
 What apps can do is submit changes to the log through *identity actions*.

-### Identity Actions
+### Identity actions

 An update to the Inbox is called an *identity action*.
 An identity action can have multiple events in one action, but the inbox log only stores 256 actions.

 An identity action starts with a header, followed by one or more events.

-The header contains the Inbox ID being updated, and the time of the current update:
+The header contains the Inbox ID being updated and the time of the current update:

 ```text
 XMTP : Authenticate to inbox